chaitanya-mwa/rundeck-cookbook/README.md

     "recipe[rundeck::ssh_users]"
     ...

+If you're going to use this for Rundeck Server, include ssh_user recipe over the default recipe.

+    ...
+    "recipe[rundeck::ssh_users]",
+    "recipe[rundeck]"
+    ...

 Next, define the ssh users in data bags.
 So you need to know about [opscode-cookbooks/users Usage section](https://github.com/opscode-cookbooks/users#usage).

 Example definition.

+    # rundeck.json
     {
       "id": "rundeck",
       "password": "!!",